alvarosantamariagomez/sari/www/about.md

 One click and drag will select an area on any plot.
 Once the area is selected, its dimensions and location can be modified.
 One click outside the area will remove the selection.
 A double click inside the area of any plot will zoom in on the selection.
 A double click on the same plot with no selected area will zoom out (if possible) to the original view.

 Points inside the red selected area on the series plot (top) or the blue selected area on the model/filter residuals plot (bottom) can be excluded using the `toggle points` button.
 This is useful for removing outliers or for limiting the series to a period of interest.
 The removed points will turn into solid red on the series plot as a remainder, but they will disappear on the model/filter residual plot.
+If the option `permanent` is activated, the toogled points will be removed from the analysis for good (but not from the user input file).
 If the series has more than one dimension, the removed points for each dimension will be kept when changing tabs (see `all components` below).
-Any point toggled twice on the series plot (top) will be restored as a valid point again.
+Any point toggled twice on the series plot (top) will be restored as a valid point again, unless the the option `permanent` was used.
 All *toggled* points in the tab can be restored at once with the `reset toggle` button.
 If the `reset toggle` button is not active, it means there are no points to be restored.

 When points are removed from the series after fitting a KF, the fit results will still be available for the remaining points, but these results will not represent the actual series after the points were removed.
 This is because the KF is updated only when the `run KF` button is clicked (see the [<a href="#fit-controls" target="_self">Fit controls</a>](#iv.-fit-controls) block).
 A warning asking to run the KF again will be shown on the screen.
 For the same reason, when previously removed points are included back again into the series (restored) after fitting a KF, since there is no solution estimated for these points, the full KF results will be deleted and the user will have to run the KF again.